 It is notable that the X30 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the X30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X30 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 1Ds vs Fujifilm X30

 So how do things add up?
 Which of the two cameras – the Canon 1Ds or the Fujifilm X30 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.